How do I know when an applicant shares documents with me?

 How can I download screening documents?

-In the Renters tab under Applicants, click on the applicant whose reports you would like to download.
-On the right-hand side of the screen, their documents will appear.
+In the Renters Dashboard, click on the applicant whose reports you would like to download.
 Here you can select View or Download.
 This will generate a PDF for you to view.

 We charge applicants a standard $30 fee to generate and share their screening documents with you, which includes a credit report and background check.